Our welding is renowned for:

-What we can weld with FSW:
+What we can weld:

 Components can consist of almost any aluminium alloy or of other light and non-ferrous metals such as magnesium or copper.
 Dissimilar joints such as Al-Cu or Al-Mg can also be welded.
 We even weld stainless steel to aluminium, if the two material grades and the geometry are a good match.